-Three adults from Squam Lake have died in the past year.
+Two adults from Squam Lake have died in the past year.
 The Moon Island female of 2018 died from lead poisoning from an ingested lead fishing jig in November 2018 in Cape May, New Jersey.
 It is unclear whether she acquired the jig on Squam Lake or while she was on the ocean.
 The 2019 Yard Islands female was collected in early July, and the necropsy showed that she died of avian malaria.
 This was only the second loon documented in North America to have died from avian malaria and suggests the influence of climate change in exposing loons to new pathogens that previously were not extant within their range.
 Sadly, the nest failed at the Yard Islands failed as a result of this loon's death.
-The third loon that died was an unbanded loon collected in mid-October.
-The same individual (identified through molt pattern) had been observed looking sick and lethargic at the beginning of September, but was not able to be captured at the time.
-The radiograph suggests that this loon likely died of lead poisoning from lead tackle ingestion, but the necropsy is still pending.

 Staff from Tufts University School of Veterinary Medicine and the University of New Hampshire Veterinary Diagnostic Laboratory performed necropsies on 17 adult loons from Squam Lake that were found dead between 2004 and 2019.
-The majority of these loons died as a result of human causes: 8 loons died as a result of ingested lead fishing tackle (not counting the October 2019 collection, necropsy pending); 3 loons were killed by boat strikes; and 1 died as a result of a gunshot wound.
+The majority of these loons died as a result of human causes: 8 loons died as a result of ingested lead fishing tackle; 3 loons were killed by boat strikes; and 1 died as a result of a gunshot wound.
 Many more Squam Lake loons missing during this time period remain unaccounted for and are presumed to have died on their ocean wintering grounds, possibly as a result of poor body condition resulting from exposure to multiple stressors on Squam.